 Most organizations don’t even start talking about their team members’ ability to embrace change until there is a major change such as organizational restructuring, a merger or acquisition, or significant leadership changes.
 This is a common mistake shared by many, in times where frequent change has become the norm.
-Embracing change is not something that can be expected of team members.
+Embracing change is synonymous with building a culture of adaptability and neither can be inherently expected of team members.
 Without the wider organization-wide understanding that embracing change and thriving through it is an essential part of the company’s DNA and what gives it its competitive edge.
-Below are six winning tips for creating a culture of adaptability as a leader!

 If you are a company that currently goes through organizational changes- take a wider approach to change implementation and embrace it as part of your culture and part of your organizational identity.
 If you are not experiencing large scale changes as a company (rare to find these days, but possible) you still need to work on creating a culture of adaptability as a leader as part of your proactive planning for remaining competitive and being prepared to be able to adapt quickly and effectively.